George H. Ball: Career

-Ball married Maria L. Bensly and served as a pastor in Chester, Ohio and principal of Geauga Seminary in Ohio where he taught future President James A. Garfield and future First Lady Lucretia Garfield.
-In 1851, Ball started a church in Buffalo, New York and then became pastor of Roger Williams Church in Providence, Rhode Island.
+Ball married Maria L. Bensly and served as a pastor in Chester, Ohio, and principal of Geauga Seminary in Ohio where he taught future President James A. Garfield and future First Lady Lucretia Garfield.
+In 1851, Ball started a church in Buffalo, New York, and then became pastor of Roger Williams Church in Providence, Rhode Island.
 Ball also served as a Trustee of Storer College and Hillsdale College.
 Ball was the founder of Keuka College in New York.
 He also served as an editor of the "Morning Star" and "Baptist Union."
 Ball returned to Buffalo and during the election of 1884 was known for his investigation of a scandal involving Grover Cleveland fathering a child out of wedlock.
-Ball died in 1907 in New York.
+Ball died in 1907 in Clifton Springs, New York.
+He was predeceased by his wife and survived by two daughters.